Already purchased an On Demand training?

 Two Hours of Training

 The training session runs for two hours.
 The charge is $60.
-To be eligible for the CE credits, you must watch the training, complete a quiz, and submit an evaluation form.
+In order to receive a CE credit certificate after watching the training, you must complete and submit the quiz below.
+If you seek only psychology credits, the evaluation is optional, and you can remain anonymous.
 Access to training materials and video will last for 10 days following the payment of the registration fee.
-All registrants will be eligible for a Certificate of Completion approved by APA for 2 CE credit hours.
+All registrants will be eligible for a Certificate of Completion.

 Training registration fees are non-refundable.